electron/governance/wg-api/best-practices.md

 See https://w3ctag.github.io/design-principles/#prefer-dict-to-bool for more details.

-### How will third-party libraries interact with this API?
+### How will isolated components (e.g. third-party libraries) interact with this API?

 When designing an API, consider that an app might have custom code and third-party libraries that both interact with that API.
 Can the API be designed so that multiple callers don't interfere with each other?